KoushikShahit04/RED-AVATAR/README.md

 What is needed is a solution that empowers citizens to easily connect and access this information for need of Blood.

-### How can technology help?
+### How can technology help

-An effcient collaboration based on Blockchain network and cloud service powered the Mobile & Web interfaces can help in addressing the current Blood donation challenges -
+An efficient collaboration based on Blockchain network and cloud service powered the Mobile & Web interfaces can help in addressing the current Blood donation challenges -

 1. Lack of collaboration among blood banks
 2. Lack of Transparency among the Donors , Receivers & banks.